-IRA Financial Trust, as IRA Custodian, will be required to sign all real estate related transaction documents on behalf of your IRA.
+IRA Financial Trust, as IRA Custodian, must sign all transaction documents that relate to the real estate on behalf of your Real Estate IRA.

-Buying Real Estate with a Self-Directed IRA with Checkbook Control
+Buying Real Estate with a Checkbook Control Self-Directed IRA

-Below is a summary of how real estate is purchased with a Self-Directed IRA LLC Checkbook Control account with IRA Financial Trust Company:
+Below is a summary of how to purchase real estate with a Self-Directed IRA LLC Checkbook Control account with IRA Financial Trust Company:

-- Work with a Self-Directed IRA facilitation company, such as IRA Financial Group, or a tax attorney to help establish your special purpose LLC, acquire the LLC Tax ID#, and draft the LLC Operating Agreement.
+- Work with a Self-Directed IRA facilitation company, such as IRA Financial Group, or a tax attorney to help establish your special purpose LLC.
+Acquire the LLC Tax ID number and draft the LLC Operating Agreement.

-- Title to the investment property and all transaction documents should be in the name of the Self-Directed IRA LLC.
-Documents pertaining to the property investment must be signed by the LLC manager
+- It’s preferable that title to the investment property and all transaction documents are in the name of the Self-Directed IRA LLC.
+Documents pertaining to the property investment must have the LLC manager signature.

-- All expenses paid from the investment property go through the Self-Directed IRA LLC.
-Likewise, all rental income checks must be deposited directly into the Self-Directed IRA LLC bank account.
-No IRA related investment checks should be deposited into your personal accounts.
+- All expenses from the investment property go through the Self-Directed IRA LLC.
+Likewise, all rental income checks must deposit directly into the Self-Directed IRA LLC bank account.
+No IRA related investment checks should go into your personal accounts.

 Structuring the Purchase of Real Estate with a Self-Directed IRA